heymde0x541/watashiwadare/neocity/README.md

-# a place in my mind
+### a place in my mind

-What I would'nt give to be normal, live in that bubble of naive.
+What I wouldn't give to be normal, live in that bubble of naive.